bwsw/sj-platform/SJDocs/source/SJ_Overview.rst

 Short Features List for Impatient
 -------------------------------
-Major features supported by SJ-Platform are listed in the following list:
+Major features implemented in SJ-Platform are listed in the following list:

-1. processes data in "exactly-once" mode;
+**Processes data in "exactly-once" mode**.
+This is a very critical requirement which is important for many systems.
+SJ-Platform supports exactly-once mode across the pipeline.

-2. two kinds of processing - "per-event" and "micro-batch";
+**Two kinds of processing - "per-event" and "micro-batch"**.
+These modes are widely used and cover requirements of all stream processing tasks.

 3. stateful and stateless processing;
 4. distributed synchronized data processing;
 5. custom context-based batching methods;